OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/checkpoint-resume/resume.md

 ### Resumable file errors
 - The _resume_file_name_ setting is not specified inside RenderOutput definition
-- MoonRay can not open the resume file or multiple resume files
+- MoonRay cannot open the resume file or multiple resume files
 - Reading data from resume file fails
 - Multipart image name is wrong in the RenderOutput definition
 - There is resumable file resolution mismatch with the resume setting